moderndatacompany/dataos.info/docs/interfaces/data_product_hub/recipe.md

     <img src="/interfaces/data_product_hub/recipe/image%20(49).png" alt="DPH" style="width:20rem; border: 1px solid black;" />
     </center>

 15. Clicking the Explore button opens a studio interface.
-Within this interface, Max explores the iris board.
 For this use case, the `price_to_earnings_ratio` measure and `company_id` dimension are selected.
 The Run Query button is clicked to examine the table, followed by clicking the Chart tab to visualize the data points.

     <center>
     <img src="/interfaces/data_product_hub/recipe/image%20(16).png" alt="DPH" style="width:40rem; border: 1px solid black;" />